Huahine

 Huahine is an island located among the Society Islands, in French Polynesia, an overseas territory of France in the South Pacific Ocean.
 It is part of the Leeward Islands group (Îles sous le Vent).
-At the 2022 census it had a population of 6,263.
+At the 2022 census, it had a population of 6,263.

 History

-Human presence on Huahine dates back to at least a millennium ago, as evinced by the numerous Marae on the island.
+Human presence on Huahine dates back at least a millennium, as evinced by the numerous Marae on the island.
 Archaeologists estimate that the ancient Tahitian Maʻohi people colonized Huahine from at least the 9th century AD.
 Huahine is home to one of the largest concentrations of Polynesian archaeological remains dated between 850 AD and 1100 AD.

 Independent kingdom

-Until the late 19th century Huahine was an independent kingdom, also called the Huahine and Maiao Kingdom.
+Until the late 19th century, Huahine was an independent kingdom, also called the Huahine and Maiao Kingdom.
 According to tradition, three main dynasties succeeded each other:

 The Hau-moʻo-rere dynasty was founded in the 17th century; its last representative was Queen Tehaʻapapa I, whom Captain Cook met in 1769.
 She maintained the cohesion and independence of her kingdom.

-The Tamatoa dynasty has its origin in Tehaʻapapa I and her husband Mato a Tamatoa, member of the Tamatoa family of Raiatea.
+The Tamatoa dynasty has its origins in Tehaʻapapa I and her husband, Mato a Tamatoa, a member of the Tamatoa family of Raiatea.
 They were the founders of the Tamatoa branch of Huahine.
 This dynasty reigned until 1854.

 The Teururaʻi dynasty descends from Ariʻimate Teururaʻi, a Huahine chief, and his wife Teriʻiteporouaraʻi Tamatoa, member of the Tamatoa family of Raiatea, great-granddaughter of Queen Tehaʻapapa I of Huahine.
 This dynasty reigned from 1854 to 1895.

-The Polynesian prince Teriifaʻatau Marama could lay claim to the thrones of Huahine and Raiatea at the same time.
-However, the union of these two thrones under one scepter was unacceptable to both kingdoms so it was agreed that his younger brother would inherit the throne of Raiatea.
-In 1884, Teriifaʻatau Marama obtained the position of prime minister, a post previously held by his younger brother, who had become King that year.
-Teriifaʻatau Marama became a principle figure in the annexation of the kingdom of Huahine and Maiao by France.
+The Polynesian prince Teriifaʻatau Marama could lay claim to the thrones of Huahine and Raiatea simultaneously.
+However, the union of these two thrones under one scepter was unacceptable to both kingdoms, so it was agreed that his younger brother would inherit the throne of Raiatea.
+In 1884, Teriifaʻatau Marama became prime minister, a post previously held by his younger brother, who had become King that year.
+Teriifaʻatau Marama became a principal figure in the annexation of the kingdom of Huahine and Maiao by France.
 It was in 1895 that the regent, on behalf of Queen Tehaapapa, and the principal chiefs of the kingdom fully renounced their powers and privileges in favor of France, in a treaty of abdication dated 15 September of that year.
-After the annexation he was elected chief of Tefarerii, a position he held until his death.
+After the annexation, he was elected chief of Tefarerii, a position he held until his death.